-Your request must be in writing and can be either posted or emailed.
+Your request must be in writing and can be posted or emailed:

 Can my request be refused?

-Our commitment to publish information excludes any information which can legitimately be withheld under the exemptions set out in the NHS Openness Code or the Freedom of Information Act.
-Where individual classes of information are subject to exemptions, the main reasons are, for example, the protection of commercial interests and personal information under the Data Protection Act 1998.
+Our commitment to publish information excludes any information which can legitimately be withheld under the exemptions set out in the NHS Openness Code, or the Freedom of Information Act.
+Where information is subject to exemptions, the most likely reason is, for the protection of commercial interests and personal information under the Data Protection Act 1998.

 What information do we publish?

-The CCG has a publication scheme which sets makes the following classes of information routinely available:
+The CCG has a publication scheme by which we make any of the following information routinely available:

-- what are priorities are and how we are doing,
+- what are priorities are and how we are performing against them

 - a log of Freedom of Information requests and disclosures